synergy-design-system/synergy-design-system/packages/styles/README.md

 # @synergy-design-system/styles

-This package provides utility classes and basic document stylings intended for **new applications and websites** using `@synergy-design-system/components` or one of its derived wrapper packages.
+This package provides utility classes and basic document styles intended for **new applications and websites** using `@synergy-design-system/components` or one of its derived wrapper packages.

 ---